 Follow our Countdown to Christmas on social media

-Traditionally the UK has Christian rich history which involved going to midnight mass at your local church and then having a big family dinner on Christmas Day with turkey, roasted ham and all the trimmings followed by a Christmas pudding usually lit on fire with alcohol.
+Traditionally the UK has Christian rich history which involved going to midnight mass at your local church and then having a big family dinner on Christmas Day with turkey, roasted ham and all the trimmings.
+This is typically followed by a Christmas pudding, usually lit on fire with alcohol.
 Houses are decorated inside and out with trees, lights and festive decorations.
 Towns and cities also decorate to get in the festive spirit, Oxford Street in London has some of the most famous lights that are bigger and brighter every year.

-The main Christmas meal is eaten on Christmas eve which is usually seafood.
+The main Christmas meal in Spain is eaten on Christmas eve which is usually seafood.
 The Epiphany is also celebrated on January 6th, this is the main gift-giving day as it is when the three kings brought gifts to Jesus.
-The night before this children leave their shoes by the fireplace and hope to wake up to them filled with presents, they will also leave out gifts for the kings in the same way that people leave milk out for Father Christmas.
+The night before this, children leave their shoes by the fireplace and hope to wake up to them filled with presents, they will also leave out gifts for the kings in the same way that people leave milk out for Father Christmas.
 Bigger towns and cities will also have Epiphany parades where people will dress up as the three kings, be on their own float and pass out presents to children along the way.

 One tradition in France is having displays of the nativity in houses and cities, these are usually left up on display until the 2nd of February.
-Like in Spain, on the 5th December, the eve of St. Nicholas Day children leave their shoes by the fireplace in the evening and hope to wake up to them filled with presents.
+Like in Spain, on the 5th of December, the eve of St. Nicholas Day children leave their shoes by the fireplace in the evening and hope to wake up to them filled with presents.
 They also celebrate the Epiphany on January 6th, usually, they will eat a galette that has a hidden figurine inside, whoever gets the figurine gets to be king or queen for a day.

-Christmas in South Korea is an official public holiday, but everyone is back to work on Boxing day, churches are typically decorated with lights and will have a service on Christmas day but it’s only really ex-pats that go to church.
+Christmas in South Korea is an official public holiday, but everyone is back to work on Boxing day, churches are typically decorated with lights and will have a service on Christmas day but it’s only really expats that go to church.
 The city of Seoul has big light displays and big department stores also decorate for the festive season.
 Some people also decorate their homes with a tree and lights.
 Presents do get exchanged but the most popular present to give is money, Santa is also seen wearing blue instead of the traditional red.